Or download our app "Guided Lessons by Education.com" on your device's app store.

 Capitalize Your Story

-Students will be able to properly capitalize sentences and proper nouns.
+Students will be able to properly capitalize nouns, such as holidays, product names, and geographic names.

 - Tell the students that today, they're going to learn about capitalization.